This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re not used to driving in the winter, Canadian winters may be challenging, with snowstorms, slippery roads, avalanches, and even bright, sunny days.
 Because weather conditions can vary quickly during the day, always check a road report and forecast before leaving.

-Related Read: Another popular road trip is the drive from Vancouver to Jasper – check it out!
+Related Read: Another popular road trip is the drive from Vancouver to Jasper or check out our full list of the best road trips starting in Vancouver!

 1. Vancouver City